preethivram-2k/credit-risk-loan-performance-dashboard/README.md

 ---

 ## ⚠️ Data Quality Findings
-- 42% unclassified risk categories — reflects missing data in legacy banking systems
-- Bankruptcy count up to 5 — statistically rare in real-world; likely synthetic Kaggle dataset
+## ⚠️ Data Quality Findings

+- **42% unclassified risk categories** — A large portion of records had no risk classification.
+Instead of removing them, I retained these records and labeled them as 'Unknown' to preserve data completeness.
+In real banking systems, missing classifications are common due to legacy data migration issues.

+- **Bankruptcy count ranged up to 5** — This is statistically unusual in real-world banking, where 4–5 bankruptcies per individual are extremely rare.
+This suggests the dataset may contain synthetic data — a common characteristic of public Kaggle datasets.
+In a production environment, I would validate this anomaly with the data engineering team before proceeding with analysis.

-- No date columns — time intelligence not applicable; analysis focused on borrower segmentation
+- **No date columns present** — The dataset contained no date columns, making time intelligence functions (YTD, MoM trends) inapplicable.
+Analysis was therefore focused on borrower segmentation and risk profiling rather than time-based trends.
 ---

 ## 🛠️ Tools & Technologies